Is Mg Same As Ml

 A: No. You absolutely need the density of the substance to perform the conversion.

 A: Yes, particularly in medicine.
-A wrong dosage can have potentially severe health consequences.
+In real terms, a wrong dosage can have potentially severe health consequences.
 Always double-check labels and follow instructions carefully.

 A: Follow the recipe instructions precisely.
 Do not attempt to convert between these units without understanding the specific context and the relevant densities.